cyrille-leclerc/glassfish-clickstart/README.md

-#  Glassfish clickstart
+#  GlassFish clickstart

-This clickstart sets up a build service, repository and a basic glass fish app with continuous deployment.
+This clickstart sets up a build service, repository and a basic GlassFish app with continuous deployment.
 All built by maven.

 <imc src="https://d3ko533tu1ozfq.cloudfront.net/clickstart/glassfish_icon.png"/>